 - Minimum of $25 average annual earnings during his peak* 10 years.

-PITCHERS must meet at least two of these three criteria:
+PITCHERS must meet all of these criteria:

 - Minimum of $15 average annual earnings over the course of his career.